christoph-weiser/spatk/README.md

 Tools for handling and analyzing Spice netlist

-* Provides easy pythonic interface to netlist manipulation
+* Provides an easy interface to netlist manipulation
-* Parses Complete SKY130 and GF180MCU PDK.
 * Uses Python standard library only.
 * Easy to Extend.